shankar939014/Generate_Faces/README.md

       jupyter notebook dlnd_face_generation.ipynb

       ```
- 5) Model got trained for 30 epochs with learning rate of 0.0004
+ 5) Model got trained for 30 epochs with learning rate of 0.0004 and samples are collected and saved as train_sample.pkl at the end of each epoch.

  6) Below are the sample faces generated with the trained DCGAN.
    ![alt text](https://github.com/shankar939014/Generate_Faces/Celeb_Faces.JPG "Logo Title Text 1")